-7 Design Changes to Give your Website a Mini Makeover
+7 Changes for a Website a Mini Makeover

 You had your website professionally designed a few years ago, and at the time, you loved it and so did your clients, but now it’s been awhile, and website styles have changed.
 It’s time to give your website a fresh look.